flecoqui/ARMStepByStep/Step_7_ASPDotNetCoreContainer/README.md

 #### DEPLOYING THE IMAGE IN AZURE CONTAINER INSTANCE
 You can now deploy the image using the credentials stored in Azure Key Vault.

-1. You need first to retrieve the AppID from the Azure Key Vault with Azure CLI using the following command:
+1. You need first to retrieve the AppID from the Azure Key Vault with Azure CLI using the following command:</p>
 **Azure CLI 2.0:** az keyvault secret show --vault-name "AzureKeyVaultName" --name "AppIDSecretName" --query value -o tsv  </p>
 For instance: